 Our final ride of the trip continues on canal paths which become even more interesting as we go.
 The countryside is just as scenic as yesterday, but with an even higher concentration of canals and the farm produce now includes large hanging fruit such as jackfruit.
 We encounter mat weaving and wooden boat building today as well as yet another amazing lunch.
 We finish up with a boat ride and arrive into the pleasant, bustling town of Can Tho in the late afternoon.

 Floating Markets & Transfer to Saigon

 An early morning visit to the floating markets is on offer today.
-It's an impressive site with boats of varying sizes and all manner of fruit and vegetables being bought and sold.
-After breakfast, we pack up and board the van for a 3 hour drive into Saigon.
+It's an impressive sight, with boats of varying sizes and all manner of fruit and vegetables being bought and sold.
+After breakfast, we pack up and board the van for a 3-hour drive into Saigon.
 After seeing out the heat of the day, we explore the city on foot, including the former French Quarter, the former Presidential Palace and the Ben Tanh Market.
-It's then time for our final meal together.
+It's then time for to celebrate a fantastic journey with our final meal together.

 Tour Concludes in Saigon

 The tour concludes after breakfast this morning.
 Your guide will be on hand to assist you with your travel arrangements as required.

 What's the Riding Like?

 Some sandy trails